 Then there are chatbots.

 Chatbots combine the interactive immediacy of human conversation with full-scale automation with multi-channel convenience.
 A single conversational flow can be integrated on your website, Facebook page, and WhatsApp account, guiding all prospects, may they be website visitors or others, through a structured qualifying conversation that produces a comprehensive lead score.

 So, let’s look at how you can build a lead scoring chatbot without coding, so your marketing and sales team are always in control!

 How to Build a Lead Qualification Bot without Coding

-To build this lead qualification bot, I will be using, quite naturally, the Landbot chatbot builder.
+To build this lead qualification bot, I will be using, quite naturally, the Landbot chatbot development platform.
 So, if you want to follow along, sign up ( for free – no credit card required) to access the free trial.